Maryland Criminal and Family Law LawyersRockville Criminal Defense Lawyers Representing People Throughout Maryland

 Many people assume that a DUI charge, for example, is a relatively minor offense, but it should not be taken lightly.
 If your blood alcohol content is .08% or greater, you may be charged with driving under the influence.
 A BAC between .04% and .08% may result in a driving while impaired (DWI) charge.
 A drunk driving conviction may potentially land a defendant in jail for up to a year and result in $1,000 in fines.
 However, a DUI attorney can investigate the circumstances surrounding your stop and arrest to determine which arguments you can use to challenge the charges against you.
 The police may have lacked an appropriate basis to pull you over, or they may have misinterpreted certain actions as evidence of intoxication.
 The prosecution must prove each element of a charged offense beyond a reasonable doubt, so your lawyer may be able to get the charges dropped or reduced by exposing weaknesses in any area of the prosecution’s case.

 Another stressful situation in which Maryland residents may find themselves is being charged with an offense like simple drug possession.
 This is a misdemeanor charge that arises when someone possesses or gives someone else a controlled substance.
 A conviction under this statute may subject a defendant to a sentence of up to four years in state prison, a fine of up to $25,000, or both.
 Punishments under federal law for possession of a controlled dangerous substance are even more severe.
-As a result, consulting an attorney who is experienced in fighting these types of charges is an essential step to take in protecting your rights to the fullest extent of the law.Family Law
+As a result, consulting a Rockville criminal defense attorney who is experienced in fighting these types of charges is an essential step to take in protecting your rights to the fullest extent of the law.Family Law

 We handle family law matters related to divorce, property division, child custody and support, spousal support, mediation, prenuptial agreements, post-judgment modifications, and more.
 In Maryland, there are two types of divorce: absolute divorce, which is more common, and limited divorce.
 An absolute divorce requires you to prove legal grounds for divorce.
 These grounds include adultery, cruelty, excessively vicious conduct, 12-month separation, and desertion.
 Limited divorce is called a legal separation in other states.
 It is designed for separating couples who do not meet the grounds for absolute divorce and cannot settle their differences privately but need to obtain a judicial order related to financial relief.